berwinter/MicroZedAMP/README.md

 MicroZed FreeRTOS AMP Application
 ======

-This is a port of the *Zynq AMP Linux FreeRTOS* reference design.
+This is a port of the *Zynq AMP Linux FreeRTOS* reference design for the MircoZed.
 For more information about the demo application read the orginal document. [\[UG978\]](http://www.xilinx.com/support/documentation/sw_manuals/petalinux2013_04/ug978-petalinux-zynq-amp.pdf)

-Testing Pre-Built Reference Design
+Testing Prebuilt Reference Design
 -----

-You can test the pre-build images as follows:
+You can test the prebuild images as follows:

 ***Boot Linux***

 1. Conﬁgure the MicroZed to use SD boot mode by connecting 2-3 of jumper JP2 and JP2 on the board.
 2. Connect the USB port on MircoZed to your host
-3. Copy the "BOOT.BIN", "devicetree.dtb", "uramdisk.image.gz" and "uImage" from the pre-built directory to your SD card.
+3. Copy the `BOOT.BIN`, `devicetree.dtb`, `uramdisk.image.gz` and `uImage` from the prebuilt directory to your SD card.
 4. Insert the SD card into the SD card slot on MircoZed and then power on the board.
 5. Use a serial terminal application to monitor the UART output from MircoZed.
 Conﬁgure the terminal application to use a baudrate of 115200-8N1.